+Bruising in the groin and genitals is normal after surgery.
 MALE patients may find that your scrotum or penis will become discolored, and you will have swelling in the region of your hernia and incision.
 FEMALE patients may find that your labia will become swollen and discolored.
-The swelling does not mean your hernia was not repaired.
-This swelling and discoloration is normal and will resolve over the next several weeks to months.
-Sometimes this swelling can feel quite hard, and may seem to appear several days after surgery.
+This discoloration and swelling will resolve with time.

 Many patients have used Arnica Montana, either as a gel or orally, to reduce swelling and bruising after surgery.
 Arnica is a safe, homeopathic medicine that works well in many patients.
 Most natural food stores will carry it.

 Although not commonly seen, any incision is susceptible to infection.
-If you develop a fever of 101 degrees or above, have unexpected pain, redness or drainage from the incision, please contact my office.
+If you develop a fever of 101 degrees or above, have unexpected pain, redness or drainage from the incision, please contact our office.